mattermost-community/focalboard/website/README.md

 # Focalboard website

 This folder is used to manage the website at [focalboard.com](https://www.focalboard.com/).
 It was built using [Hugo](https://gohugo.io/).
+The website

 - The main page for https://focalboard.com can be found at [/site/layouts/partials/hero.htm](site/layouts/partials).
 - Other content can be found in the [/site/content](site/content) folder.

 ## How to contribute

+The documentation for Focalboard (now known as Boards) has moved to the [Mattermost Product Documentation](https://docs.mattermost.com/guides/boards.html) site.

-You're welcome to submit pull requests for typos, minor corrects and additions, troubleshooting tips to install guides and other incremental improvements.
+We welcome pull requests for typos, minor corrections, content additions, troubleshooting tips, install guides, and any other incremental improvements.
+If you have any questions about the contribution process, take a look at the [README](https://github.com/mattermost/docs/blob/master/README.md) file or join the [Documentation Working Group channel](https://community.mattermost.com/core/channels/dwg-documentation-working-group) on our Community server.

 For larger changes, such as adding an install guide for a different platform, please create a [feature request](https://github.com/mattermost/focalboard/issues/new?assignees=&labels=enhancement&template=enhancement.md&title=Feature+Request%3A+) ticket to discuss.